melowntech/workshop/reference/server/cmdline-tools/index.rst

 * :ref:`Encoders <encoders>`
 * :ref:`Mapproxy tools <mapproxy-tools>`

 The additional purely debugging tools that are part of the pojects are not described here yet.
-Consider `getting in touch with the developer team <https://github.com/Melown/vts-tools/issues>`__ on GitHub first.
+Consider `getting in touch with the developer team <https://github.com/Melown/vts-tools/issues>`__ on GitHub first if you need help.

 .. toctree::
   :maxdepth: 1